Nephos/iptek/README.md

 You can also add -v and -d for more verbose / debug mode

-To run it, try the first one ``gem install bundler && bundle install``
+To run it, try the first time ``gem install bundler && bundle install``

 ## Lib